kennethwang14/kennethwang14.github.io/_posts/blog/2013-11-19-worlds-hardest-platformer-memory-optimization.md

 ##### The If-Statement for the Blue Square (centerX and centerY are the coordinates of my Block)

 I updated my collision system using the If-Statement above, so that it only checks collision for the nine adjacent tiles.
-I then moved the Rect variable from my Tile class to inside my collision class, only creating Rectangles for the nine adjacent tiles.
+I then moved the `Rect` variable from my `Tile` class to inside my collision class, only creating `Rects` for the nine adjacent tiles.
 After that, I updated my collision for other classes that also checked collision (nullifierTile, enemyProjectile, etc).

 With my collision system optimized, I loaded up the game on my Android and found that lag was clearly a lot less of a problem.
 There are still a lot more optimizations to be done, but as for today, my work is done.